Entry Requirements to declare the Major

 See Genetics Curriculum Worksheet for approved course numbers.
 Approved AP and Transfer credits may be substituted.

-C. Independent Scholarship (minimum 6 credits) taken with a single Rutgers University faculty advisor over at least two semesters (except for the Genetic Counseling Rotation, which is performed under more than one advisor)
+C. Independent Scholarship (minimum 2 courses) taken with a single Rutgers University faculty advisor over at least two semesters (except for the Genetic Counseling Rotation, which is performed under more than one advisor)

 All must be completed at Rutgers.